canonical/irc-bridge-operator/docs/how-to/troubleshooting.md

 # How to troubleshoot IRC bridge issues

-This section will help you troubleshoot various issues with ERC bridge.
+This section will help you troubleshoot various issues with the IRC bridge charm.

-## Issue where Synapse stops sending events to the IRC bridge
+## Synapse stops sending events to the IRC bridge

 This section details the issue when Synapse stops sending events to the IRC bridge.